Semiparametric point process modeling of blinking artifacts in PALM: Moment results for IBCpp models

-and we see that $\palms{2}{Y_{(x,t_x)}}$ is independent of $x$ and, using a standard proof, we further obtain the identity in (\ref{depmark}).
-The identity in (\ref{indmark}) is obtained similarly, considering instead $(\mint{Y_{(x,t_x)}})^2$.
-Finally, for the density of $\alpha_{f}^{(2)}$, we split the summation according to the process memberships of each pair:
+and we see that $\palms{2}{Y_{x}}$ is independent of $x$.
+Finally, for the density of $\alpha_{f}^{(2)}$, we split the summation according to the process memberships of each pair (respectively, two points from the same cluster, points from different clusters, one cluster and one noise point, two noise points):

-Using (\ref{alpha2groundY}) and (\ref{palm2Y}), recalling that $E$ is a Poisson process independent of $Z$, and using that $f$ is symmetrical, we see that
+Using \Cref{alpha2groundY} and \ref{palm2Y}, recalling that $E$ is a Poisson process independent of $Z$, and using that $f$ is symmetrical, we see that

 Write $m$ for the Lebesgue measure on $\R^d$.
 Then, using the rotational symmetry of $\dispdense$ and $\pcf{X}$, it follows that $\frac{\partial\alpha_{f}^{(2)}}{\partial m^2}(o_1,o_2)$ depends only on $r = ||o_1-o_2||$, and